-The target population for homeless shelter services are homeless persons who are unsheltered (living outdoors, in vehicles, or other places not meant for human habitation), as well as those who are experiencing a housing crisis and have no alternative housing options after having been assessed and referred from the Coordinated Entry System (CES).
-This includes homeless households of all types, including adults, youth, and families with children.
+The target population for homeless shelter services are homeless persons who are unsheltered (living outdoors, in vehicles, or other places not meant for human habitation), as well as those who are experiencing a housing crisis and have no alternative housing options after having been assessed and referred from the Coordinated Entry System (CES)..
 This includes persons with disabilities, little to no income, evictions, criminal convictions, alcohol or substance use issues, mental and physical health challenges, and/or other barriers to maintaining housing.
-Contractor must accept referrals following the process established by County, including participation in and receiving referrals only from County's CES when implemented.
+Contractor must accept referrals following the process established by the County, including participation in and receiving referrals only from the County's CES when implemented.

 The specific population to be served under this agreement are homeless individuals and households as defined by Category 1, 2, and 4 of the Department of Housing and Urban Development's (HUD) Homeless Definition Final Rule, current and inclusive of any updates during the term of this agreement.
-Households will be identified and referred to the homeless shelter programs through County's CES when implemented.
+Households will be identified and referred to the homeless shelter programs through the San Mateo County's CES when implemented.